Accepting Applications for Winter and Spring 2014

 1. Fill out the online request information card for the program of your choice.
 You can choose to receive materials electronically or/and also in the mail.

 3. Apply online.
 After your application has been processed you will receive an email detailing what materials are needed to complete your application.
-Please consider a June 30 deadline as you prepare your application.

 How Do I Apply to Pacifica?
 You can securely APPLY ONLINE HERE or download and complete an admissions application packet, CLICK HERE.